 Total revenue increased sequentially in each of the quarters presented primarily due to an increase in our subscription revenue.
-We recognize revenue ratably over the terms of our subscription contracts.
-As a result, a substantial portion of the revenue we report in a period is attributable to orders we received during prior periods.
-Therefore, increases or decreases in new sales, customer expansion or renewals in a period may not be immediately reflected in revenue for the period.
+We recognize revenue ratably over the terms of our subscription

 Quarterly cost of revenue trends

 Our quarterly cost of revenue has generally increased quarter-over-quarter in nearly every period presented above primarily as a result of increased personnel costs for employees principally responsible for data acquisition, production engineering, advisory and technical customer support.